temporalio/documentation/docs-src/references/web-ui-environment-variables.md

 ## `TEMPORAL_AUTH_ENABLED`

-Enables or disables Temporal authentication and authorization methods.
+Enables or disables Web UI authentication and authorization methods.

 When enabled, the Temporal Cluster will use the provider information in the [UI configuration file](/references/web-ui-configuration#auth) to verify the identity of users.